-&lt;sup>1 See Table 1 on Page 6, Competent Persons Statement on page 7 and JORC Tables on Page 11.
+&lt;sup>1 As announced to the ASX on 7 September 2021, see also Tables and Confirmations on Page 6.
+See Table 1 and Competent Persons Statement on page 5 and JORC Tables on Page 9.
+See Forward Looking and Cautionary Statements on Page 8.